chilas/MVCCoreHTTPS/README.md

-# CoreMVC-Social-Login
+# ASP.NET Core MVC HTTPS
-Using social login for dotnet core mvc application.
+Demonstrates how to add HTTPS to your asp.net core web application